Persianization: India

-Medieval India during the Mughal Empire was heavily influenced by the Persian language and culture.
+Medieval India during the Delhi Sultanate and Mughal Empire was heavily influenced by the Persian language and culture.
 The resulting Indo-Persian culture produced poets, such as Amir Khusrau.
-The influence of Persian on Old Hindi led to the development of the Urdu language, which in the present-day is an official language of India, also having official status in certain Indian states and territories, such as Uttar Pradesh, Bihar, Jharkhand, Delhi, Telangana and West Bengal.
+The influence of Persian on Old Hindi led to the development of the Hindustani language, which further developed into the present-day standardized varieties of Hindi and Urdu.
+Hindi is one of the 22 official languages of India and the lingua franca of North India.
+Urdu is an Eighth Schedule language, the status and cultural heritage of which are recognised by the Constitution of India, also having official status in certain Indian states and territories, such as Uttar Pradesh, Bihar, Jharkhand, Delhi, Telangana and West Bengal.